Best Wi-Fi Routers of 2024, Tested and Reviewed

 While we expected our budget pick to struggle in terms of latency, surprisingly, the eero 6+ exhibited some of the worst latency statistics in each test zone.

 Latency, or ping, is a measure of how responsive your router is in milliseconds (ms).
 We tracked latency on each router across three types: idle ping, download ping, and upload ping.
-While idle and upload ping is important, we focused more on download latency, as people are most concerned with this metric due to large downloads bogging down their network (leading to buffering while streaming or lag in multiplayer gaming).
+While idle and upload ping are important, we focused more on download latency, as people are most concerned with this metric due to large downloads bogging down their network (leading to buffering while streaming or lag in multiplayer gaming).
 Here’s how the download latency changed for each router in our tests:

 • The TP-Link Archer AXE75 router handled busy environments the best.
 Given its newer Wi-Fi 6E technology, the TP-Link Archer AXE75 posted some of the lowest latency numbers across the board, especially shining in crowded traffic scenarios.